 You can read about Peter and John’s experience at this link: Share the Gospel, even in facing fear.

-Upon being released, Peter and John immediately went to a gathered congregation of believers and talked about what happened to them.
-The church listened intently, and after the apostles finished speaking, the church, “raised their voices together in prayer” (v.
+After being released, Peter and John immediately went to a gathered congregation of believers and talked about what happened to them.
+The church listened intently, and when the apostles finished speaking, the church, “raised their voices together in prayer” (v.
 24).

 God visually showed His approval of their prayer.
 Therefore, we would do well to study this prayer and extract principles that could more attune our hearts with God and, consequently, enhance our prayer life.